 First, you’ll need some dandelion flowers.

 Where I live, they’ve just started popping up over the last two weeks.
-I like to leave most of those very first ones for the bees (it’s an important food source for many pollinators), but once other things are blooming and they’re at their peak, there are plenty enough dandelions for everyone to share!
+I like to leave most of those very first ones since they’re an important food source for many pollinators, but once other things are blooming and they’re at their peak, there are plenty enough dandelions for everyone to share!

 Once you gather a handful of dandelion flowers, they should be dried before infusing in oil.
 While some herbalists do infuse fresh dandelions, the high moisture content in them makes them more likely to spoil or grow bacteria.
 To be safe, I like to work with freshly dried plants in almost all cases.